UCLA-IRL/dledger/doc/requirement.md

 ## Assumption
 DLedger is built on a system with the following assumption:
 - Nodes are authenticated.
 The identity of each node can be verified using certificate chain.
+- Nodes are writing records at an approximately same rate (A poisson distribution).
 - Network Partition may occur.
 The network may partition that causes a two generals problem.
 - Up to k out of n nodes may be compromised.
 This may cause byzantine generals problem.
 The compromised node may attempt to
   1. Insert illegitimate records.